-P2P architectures extensively utilize the structure of the underlying network.
-Thus the requirements for operation in mobile networks need to be reflected in the architecture.
+P2P filesharing systems extensively utilize network resources.
+As an optimization the architecture is adapted to that of the underlying network.
 The major challenge of mobile networks is their hierarchical infrastructure.
-Therefore we designed a caching mechanism that efficiently maps onto a mobile network.
+This must be reflected in an architecture for mobile P2P systems.
+We designed a caching mechanism that efficiently maps filesharing onto mobile infrastructures.